Joan Miró and Josep Llorens Artigas

 Joan Miró met ceramicist Josep Lloréns Artigas in 1912, while Miró was an art student in Barcelona.
 These longtime friends began to work together in 1944.
 Miró's initial experiments in the medium of ceramics were collaborative pieces in which he painted on the surfaces of Artigas's vase and plaque forms.
 Eventually Miró began to produce sculpture in the medium, making models out of found objects and natural materials that would then be translated into clay by Artigas or, beginning in 1953, by Artigas's son Joan.

-Alicia (1965–67) is Miró's second ceramic mural in the United States (the first was commissioned in 1950 for the Graduate Center at Harvard University and before its final installation, was exhibited at the Guggenheim Museum in 1961).
+Alicia (1965–67) is Miró's second ceramic mural in the United States, following a 1950 public painting commission for Harvard's Graduate Center that was replaced in 1960 with a more durable ceramic version.
 Executed at Artigas's atelier near Barcelona, Alicia is comprised of 190 separate ceramic tiles and is permanently installed in the rotunda of the Guggenheim's Frank Lloyd Wright building, obscured by the first wall encountered as one ascends the museum's spiral ramp.
 Thomas M. Messer, the Guggenheim Museum's director from 1961 to 1988, contacted Miró in 1963 following the proposal of Harry F. Guggenheim, then president of the Solomon R. Guggenheim Foundation, to commission an appropriate memorial to Guggenheim's wife, Alicia Patterson Guggenheim, who died that year at the age of 56.

 The abstract composition, typical of Miró's characteristic style, palette, and vocabulary of motifs, includes the name "Alice" in reference to the commemorated Alicia Guggenheim.
 Although Messer tactfully attempted to correct the misspelling, the artist mysteriously resisted.
 Amid his signature celestial forms, Miró perhaps playfully settled on a composition of letters that, as was suggested in a 1967 letter from his dealer Pierre Matisse, could be read either as "Alice" or "Alicia."